msoe-sisyphus-sd/msoe-sis-wiki/home.md

 ## Templates

-If a section has a template, please copy-paste it's contents when creating a new page under that section.
+If a section has a template, please copy-paste its contents when creating a new page under that section.
 This makes it easier to add contents to a section but also ensures that the formatting remains the same making it easier to parse documents and comb through the wiki.